Thriving urban communities

 Nrep supports International Federation for Housing and Planning (IFHP) and engages in various research efforts on urban development, for example via Knowledge Centre for Housing Economics (by Realdania) and Urban Land Institute.

-Nrep is also partnering with municipalities on area development, and ware part of the Urban Advisory Panel for the Mayor of Technical and Environmental Affairs at the City of Copenhagen.
+Nrep is also partnering with municipalities on area development, and we are part of the Urban Advisory Panel for the Mayor of Technical and Environmental Affairs at the City of Copenhagen.

 Urban regeneration in Tingbjerg